albertosantini/node-rio/README.markdown

 capability.

 The main goal is to pass a string containing a script call using a JSON object as parameter.
-Then, inside the script, using rjsonio package, deserializing the JSON object, calling a method, serializing the response and returning to NodeJS.
+Then, inside the script, using RJSONIO package, deserializing the JSON object, calling a method, serializing the response and returning to NodeJS.